weihanglo/weihanglo.github.io/content/posts/2024/the-missing-parts-in-cargo.md

 <center><img src="https://imgs.xkcd.com/comics/workflow.png" alt="There are probably children out there holding down spacebar to stay warm in the winter!
 YOUR UPDATE MURDERS CHILDREN."></center>

-Maybe because of the stability guarantee, people put a much higher bar for new features to be "perfect" and satisfy everybody.
-There is a [summary of the docker cache problem] calling out:
+Maybe because of the stability guarantee, people put a much higher bar for new features to be "perfect" and satisfy everyone.
+There is a [summary of the Docker cache problem][docker-cache] calling out:

 > For a feature to be stablized in cargo, it needs to fit into the cohesive whole, meaning it needs to work without a lot of caveats. _It can't be a second tier solution_